 What you need to know

-We will be seeking proposals from eligible Vancouver-based arts and cultural non-profits interested in operating approximately 6,000 square foot cultural amenity space located at 1616 West 7th Ave.
+The City of Vancouver will be seeking proposals from eligible Vancouver-based arts and cultural non-profits interested in operating approximately 6,000 square foot cultural amenity space located at 1616 West 7th Avenue.

-This amenity will be a City-owned purpose-built music production space.
+This amenity will be the first City-owned purpose-built music production space.

 The intention is that the non-profit operator will provide affordable and accessible spaces for local musicians, music groups, and non-profit organizations to create, rehearse, record, and occasionally perform their music on a cost-recovery basis that balances sustainability and affordability.

-We're intending to provide the space for a long-term lease at a nominal base rent.
-The operator will be responsible for all operational costs, space improvements, and maintenance.
+The City is intending to provide the space for a long-term lease at a nominal base rent.
+The Operator will be responsible for all operational costs, space improvements, and maintenance.

 This opportunity is open to registered Vancouver-based non-profit societies, charitable organizations, or non-profit cooperatives with a strong cultural mandate having an independent, active governing body composed of volunteers.
 Local First Nations Band Councils and Urban Indigenous non-profit organizations are also eligible to apply.

 The operating plan should align with the strategic directions and goals in Culture|Shift, Vancouver’s overarching 10-year cultural plan and Making Space for Arts and Culture.

 Eligible applicants are encouraged to consider a vision, framework, and operational model that supports and amplifies the artistic practices and voices of Musqueam, Squamish, Tsleil-Waututh First Nations, Indigenous artists, and racialized communities.